woai3c/self-learning-english/docs/qa/fe/cli.md

 ## You mentioned that you have experience developing a scaffold.
 Can you explain why you developed the scaffold and what problems it solved?

-Developing a scaffold is mainly for quickly creating projects.
-This scaffold has many project templates built in according to our company's business needs, such as PC backend management systems, mobile projects, and mini-program project templates.
-With the scaffold, we no longer need to create projects from scratch or manually configure eslint and ci/cd, because the project templates are already pre-configured.
-Now, creating a project with a scaffold only requires a single command, which is very convenient and greatly improves development efficiency.
+Well, we mainly developed the scaffold to speed up project creation.
+You know, we had various project templates built into the scaffold based on our company's needs - like PC admin systems, mobile apps, and mini-program templates.
+With this scaffold, we don't have to start projects from scratch anymore or manually set up things like eslint and ci/cd, because all that stuff is pre-configured in the templates.
+Now, creating a new project is super simple - just one command and you're good to go.
+It's really convenient and has definitely boosted our development efficiency.

 <details>
 <summary>查看中文</summary>